Minneapolis Public Schools: Changing school options (2009)

 Partly in a response to an assessment performed by a consulting company (McKinsey & Co.) and a reduction in future budgets, the Minneapolis Schools embarked on a program to reorganize the community and magnet school organization.
-The school administration's recommendation was posted on April 27, 2009 (April 28 Meeting Agenda).

 The Minneapolis Board of Education at its September 22 meeting voted to amend and approve the recommendation for Changing School Options, a comprehensive plan to create financial sustainability for the Minneapolis Public Schools.
 The final vote was unanimous in favor of the recommendation.

 Changing School Options creates three regional zones for transportation.
 With the exception of a few citywide options, students will attend an elementary, middle and high school in their zone.
 This three zone transportation model reduces transportation costs, retains choice for families since each zone offers at least three magnet options in addition to a community school and allows students to attend schools closer to home.

 Each zone will offer K–8 students access to the following magnet programs: International Baccalaureate (IB); Teaching philosophy: Open or Montessori; Spanish Dual Immersion; Curricular: Arts and Science.
 Each zone will offer 9–12 students access to comprehensive high school programming.

 Families with children enrolled in a citywide special education or English Language Learner program will continue to receive transportation across zones.
-Based on the state’s open enrollment law, families still have the option to enroll at any school in the city provided there is space available and they provide their own transportation.
+Based on the state's open enrollment law, families still have the option to enroll at any school in the city provided there is space available and they provide their own transportation.
 Students currently attending magnet, middle or high schools outside of their home attendance area or zone will have the option of grandfathering, or being guaranteed a seat in their current school, but must provide their own transportation.
-Students attending a community school who live outside of their school’s attendance area will be able to continue to attend if space is available, but must provide transportation.
+Students attending a community school who live outside of their school's attendance area will be able to continue to attend if space is available, but must provide transportation.